lucasgneccoh/gedlib/compression/README.txt

 # To make the codes work:
 1. Install gedlib by runing the install.py file from the gedlib folder
+2. Go to the compression folder and run the create_directories.sh file.
+If you dont want or cant run it, you will have to create all the folders yourself to avoid problems with the output of the compression method.
-2. Go to gedlib/compression/build and delete everyting but the run.sh file
+3. Go to gedlib/compression/build
-3. Open a terminal and execute the following commands: cmake .. make
+4. Open a terminal and execute the following commands: cmake .. make
-4. Now you can execute the compression code using the run.sh file.
-Change the variable values and run it in the same terminal bash run.sh

-NOTE: The run.sh file has a structure that depends on the code for now.
-As I have been doing different tests, you will find variables that are not used.
+5. Now you can execute the compression_test.cpp code.
+The executable is called by default "abc" and is stored in the bin folder.
+To execute it from the terminal assuming you are still in the build directory:
+	./../bin/abc
+Note: This execution will by default run all the tests, on all the datasets.
+This will take a lot of time.
+So if you want to test the method in some datasets and with less iterations per dataset, go to gedlib/compression/tests/compression_test.cpp, modify the inputs in the source code, compile using make in the build folder, and execute as in 5.

 The general structure of the compression folder is the following.
 Use the create_directories.sh file to create the data folder that has many folders inside